Kashmir Great Lakes

 Safety for solo female trekkers

-Trekking is an adventurous sport and it does require that you go with another buddy or a reputed trekking agency.
+Trekking is an adventurous sport requiring you to go with another buddy or a reputed trekking agency.
 Even though KGL can be done solo, I do not recommend going alone.
 It is best to be with a group for any uncalled situations.

 Beautiful lake - Kashmir Great Lakes

-Frequently asked questions (FAQ) about Kashmir Great Lakes (KGL) trek
+Frequently Asked Questions (FAQ) about the Kashmir Great Lakes (KGL) Trek

 Why is it called Kashmir Great Lakes (KGL)?

-Kashmir Great Lakes is called that because of the number of alpine lakes your see on the trail.
-You will see at least 10 lakes.
+Kashmir Great Lakes is called that because of the number of alpine lakes you see on the trail.
+You will see at least ten lakes.

-What to pack for Kashmir Great Lakes (KGL) trek?
+What should you pack for the Kashmir Great Lakes (KGL) trek?

-You need to have a backpack and a daypack for the trail.
-See the Packing list section above to see what all you need for the trek.
+You need a backpack and a daypack for the trail.
+See the Packing list section above for a list of what you need.

-Do I need to own all the gear to do the Kashmir Great Lakes (KGL) trek?
+Do I need to own all the gear for the Kashmir Great Lakes (KGL) trek?

-No, there are many trekking agencies including India Hikes that rent out the gear for additional charges.
+No, many trekking agencies, including India Hikes, rent out the gear for additional charges.

-What is the best time to do Kashmir Great Lakes (KGL) trek?
+What is the best time for the Kashmir Great Lakes (KGL) trek?

-The trek is open only for few months in a year as the weather is pleasant.
-So the best time to do Kashmir Great Lakes trek is between June and beginning of September.
+The trek is open only for a few months a year, when the weather is pleasant.
+So, the best time to do the Kashmir Great Lakes trek is between June and the beginning of September.

-What is the highest altitude Kashmir Great Lakes (KGL) trek goes through?
+What is the highest altitude the Kashmir Great Lakes (KGL) trek goes through?

-The highest altitude that we hiked up to was 13715 feet which was the Gadsar Pass.
+The highest altitude we hiked up to was 13715 feet, the Gadsar Pass.

 How many days do you need for Kashmir Great Lakes (KGL)?

-You need a total of 7 days that includes one day of driving from Srinagar to Naranag and acclimatising.
+You need a total of 7 days, including one day of driving from Srinagar to Naranag and acclimatising.

-What is the itinerary of Kashmir Great Lakes (KGL) trek?
+What is the itinerary of the Kashmir Great Lakes (KGL) trek?

 • Day 1 – Srinagar to Naranag – 2 hours drive by Car/Tempo Traveler